Jeffrey-Le/Workout-Tracker/README.md

    ```

 2. **Add Configuration Variables:**
-   - Paste the following content into the `.env` file:
+   - Paste the following the exact content into the `.env` file of your directory:
      ```plaintext
      # Database Configuration
      POSTGRES_USER=35LbsAdmin